Introduction to Working With Conveyor Objects

 Like other 3D objects, conveyor objects can be moved or resized using either the Quick Properties pane or your mouse.
 (See Moving, Rotating, Resizing 3D Objects for more information.)

 However, the key way in which conveyors are different is that they have resizing arrows at the start and end of the conveyor.
-Curved conveyors have an additional green resizing arrow that can be used to change the length of curved conveyors:
+Curved conveyors have an additional green resizing arrow that can be used to change the radius of curved conveyors:

 The following sections will explain the differences for using either a mouse or Quick Properties to move or resize conveyors.